 Tenor Joel Prieto received the price “ Voices of the Year” as the best male singer in 2013, given by the Association of Lyric Singers of Spain.

-This season he will debut as Narraboth in the opera Salome by Strauss led by Maestro Zubin Mehta and directed by Harry Kupfer at the Staatsoper Berlin.
-Other projects this season include the role of Don Ottavio in Don Giovanni and Iopas in Les Troyens at the Deutsche Oper Berlin.
-Mr. Prieto will join the Orfeon San Juan Bautista of Puerto Rico Choir in a concert for ProArte Musical.
-As well as his debut at the Glyndebourne Festival singing in a new production recorded for DVD as Il Contino Belfiore in La finta giardiniera by Mozart.
+Season 2013-2014 started with his acclaimed debut as Nemorino in L’elisir D’amore at Opera de Puerto Rico.
+Then he was seen as Fenton in Christof Loy’s new production of Falstaff at the Deutsche Oper Berlin, as well as prince Tamino in Die Zauberfloete at the Staatsoper Berlin together with soprano Anna Prohaska and Bass Rene Pape.
+The Tenor sang with great success in his debut as Narraboth in the opera Salome by Strauss led by Maestro Zubin Mehta and directed by Harry Kupfer at the Staatsoper Berlin.
+Other projects that season included the role of Don Ottavio in Don Giovanni and Iopas in Les Troyens at the Deutsche Oper Berlin.
+Mr. Prieto joined the Orfeon San Juan Bautista of Puerto Rico Choir in a concert for ProArte Musical.
+He was praised by the critics in his debut at the Glyndebourne Festival singing in a new exciting production as Il Contino Belfiore in La finta giardiniera by Mozart conducted by Robin Ticcati and directed by Frederic Wake-Walker.

 Tenor Joel Prieto was born in 1981 in Madrid.
 His mother is Puerto Rican and his father is Spanish.
 At the age of four he moved to Puerto Rico and at present he lives between Berlin and Paris.